-Hello and welcome to Session two of Learn to Crochet with RTC Getting Started!
+Hello and welcome to Learn to Crochet!
 Today we will learn all about yarn!

 I will confess, that on the rare occasion when I have time in the city (I live in a rural community) by myself, the first place I go is to the yarn shop.

 For me there is something almost therapeutic about wandering the yarn aisle.
 I don’t even have to buy anything.
 I just love to go and check out the latest trends, fibres and colours.
 I like watching other crafters as they mull over their decisions.

 There is so much colour!
 So many Textures!
 And for the crochet beginner it can be overwhelming.
 Even for the seasoned crocheter it can be overwhelming (I also don’t usually go into a yarn shop without having done some research first or without a project in mind).
 There are just so many choices.

 Today we are going to look at some of those choices more in depth.
 We are going to learn about the various fibres commonly found (and see some pictures of some not so common ones!).
 We will explore yarn weights and talk a little bit about how you might substitute one yarn for another in your project.

 Types of Yarn: